dlanner/bash_functions/README.md

 ./init.sh
 ```

-To use immediately in the current terminal session:
+And then to use immediately in the current terminal session:

 ```
 source ~/.bash_profile